alexhnguyen/MoreMori/README.md

 We perform a unique data augmentation.
 The corresponding paper and poster for this project is available in the folder [docs](docs).

+Note, our method is not unique to doing faceswap with Dr. Mori.

 ## Examples